 Poker on Samsung Galaxy Devices

 Unlike HTC devices, Samsung Galaxy smartphones and tablets all use the Android operating system.
-The first Samsung Galaxy, the i7500 came out in 2009 and ran on Android 1.6, while more recent phones like the Galaxy S III and the Google Nexus use the Android 4.0 software, also known as Ice Cream Sandwich.
-The newer Samsung Galaxy Tab tablet PC’s typically run on Android 3.2 (Honeycomb).
+The first Samsung Galaxy, the i7500 came out in 2009 and ran on Android 1.6, while more recent phones like the Galaxy 8 and the Google Nexus use the Android 6.0 software, also known as Marshmallow.
+The newer Samsung Galaxy Tab tablet PC’s typically run on Marshmallow too.
 In this article, we look at some the options available for playing poker on Samsung Galaxy Android based mobile phones and tablets.

 Poker apps for Samsung Galaxy